Virginia Halas McCaskey: Career

-Halas's husband, Ed McCaskey, was previously the chairman and treasurer of the Bears.
+Halas' husband, Ed McCaskey, was previously the chairman and treasurer of the Bears.
 Although McCaskey never had any official share of ownership, he acted as co-owner alongside his wife before his death in 2003.

 On January 21, 2007, she accepted the NFC Championship trophy, which bears her father's name.
 She called it "her happiest day so far", after the Bears had beaten the New Orleans Saints to earn a trip to Super Bowl XLI.

 McCaskey was one of ten female NFL owners in 2022, including Sheila Ford Hamp (Detroit Lions), Amy Adams Strunk (Tennessee Titans), Kim Pegula (Buffalo Bills), Carol Davis (Las Vegas Raiders), Denise DeBartolo York (San Francisco 49ers), Gayle Benson (New Orleans Saints), Janice McNair (Houston Texans), Jody Allen (Seattle Seahawks), and Dee Haslam (Cleveland Browns).

 After the death of Buffalo Bills owner Ralph Wilson in March 2014, she became the oldest owner in the NFL and in all major league sports in the United States.

 After the death of Arizona Cardinals owner Bill Bidwill in October 2019, McCaskey became the longest-tenured owner in the NFL.

 In 2023, she was named as a semifinalist for the Pro Football Hall of Fame.
 The Pro Football Hall of Fame also tried to honor her with the Ralph Hay Pioneer Award, given to an individual who has made significant and innovative contributions to professional football, but she declined, saying "she did not feel qualified".